KHRZ1/toniflin/paper.md

 # Statement of need

-Tonicity is a critical parameter in pharmaceutical formulations, particularly for parenteral products, as deviations from isotonic conditions can cause pain, irritation, or cellular damage (Goldman, 2017; Weiss \& Weiss, 1990).
-While existing methods—such as the White-Vincent dilution approach—can adjust hypotonic formulations, they provide limited solutions for hypertonic cases, often resulting in impractically large or unstable volumes (Travagli, 2018).
+Tonicity is a critical parameter in pharmaceutical formulations, particularly for parenteral products, as deviations from isotonic conditions can cause pain, irritation, or cellular damage [@Goldman2017; @Weiss1990).
+While existing methods—such as the White-Vincent dilution approach—can adjust hypotonic formulations, they provide limited solutions for hypertonic cases, often resulting in impractically large or unstable volumes [@Travagli2018].
 Despite the clinical and educational importance of mastering isotonic adjustment, no accessible tool currently integrates theoretical equations with practical application for this purpose.

-ToniFlin addresses this gap by providing an Android-based application that automatically performs isotonic adjustments through ingredient-level recalculations based on the cryoscopic method (Umar et al., 2019).
+ToniFlin addresses this gap by providing an Android-based application that automatically performs isotonic adjustments through ingredient-level recalculations based on the cryoscopic method [@Umar2019].
 It enables pharmacists, students, and researchers to efficiently design, analyze, and optimize isotonic formulations, eliminating manual computation errors and enhancing understanding of tonicity control in parenteral preparations.

 # Mathematical Basis for Isotonic Adjustment

-The calculation method in ToniFlin is based on the cryoscopic principle, which relates the freezing point depression ($\Delta T_f$) of a solution to its solute concentration (Churakova et al., 2019; Li et al., 2017).
-For a mixture of ingredients, isotonicity is achieved when the total freezing point depression equals that of blood ($ \Delta T_f = 0.52\:^{\circ}\mathrm{C} $ at 0.9% NaCl) (Kamat \& DeLuca, 2019; Savva, 2019).
+The calculation method in ToniFlin is based on the cryoscopic principle, which relates the freezing point depression ($\Delta T_f$) of a solution to its solute concentration [@Churakova2019; @Li2017].
+For a mixture of ingredients, isotonicity is achieved when the total freezing point depression equals that of blood ($\Delta T_f = 0.52\:^{\circ}\mathrm{C}$ at 0.9% NaCl) [@Kamat2019; @Savva2019].
 The isotonic condition is expressed as:

 \begin{equation}\label{eq:isotonicity}
-\sum_{n}\left[\Delta Tf_i \times C_i\right] &= 0.52
+\sum_{n}\left[\Delta Tf_i \times C_i\right] = 0.52
 \end{equation}

 where $\Delta T f_i$ is the freezing point depression per 1% concentration of the i-th ingredient, and $C_i$ is its isotonic concentration in percentage.
 Based on \autoref{eq:isotonicity}, we can calculate the volume of the formulation that has been made isotonic by the ingredients, $V_{iso}$ and the remaining volume that is not yet isotonic, $V_{niso}$.
 We first note that ingredient isotonic concentration $C_i$ is related to its isotonic mass $Q_i$ and volume $V_{iso}$ via the relation,

 \begin{equation}\label{eq:Ci}
-C_i &= Q_i \times \frac{100}{V_{\mathrm{iso}}}
+C_i = Q_i \times \frac{100}{V_{\mathrm{iso}}}
 \end{equation}

 Plug \autoref{eq:Ci} into \autoref{eq:isotonicity} to find,